chirag126/nifty/README.md

 ## Towards a Unified Framework for Fair and Stable Graph Representation Learning

-This repository contains source code necessary to reproduce some of the main results in [the paper]():
+This repository contains source code necessary to reproduce some of the main results in [the paper](https://arxiv.org/abs/2102.13186):

 **If you use this software, please consider citing:**

-    @inproceedings{agarwal2021towards,
+    @inproceedings{agarwal2021unified,
-      title={Towards a Unified Framework for Fair and Stable Graph Representation Learning}, author={Agarwal, Chirag, Lakkaraju, Himabindu, and Zitnik, Marinka}, year={2021},
+      title={Towards a Unified Framework for Fair and Stable Graph Representation Learning}, author={Chirag Agarwal and Himabindu Lakkaraju and Marinka Zitnik}, year={2021},
       booktitle={arXiv},
     }